Indiana National Guard arrives in in Florida to assist the Florida National Guard during Hurricane Milton relief

 |0

-This work, Indiana National Guard arrives in in Florida to assist the Florida National Guard during Hurricane Milton relief, by SSG Christopher Vann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Indiana National Guard arrives in in Florida to assist the Florida National Guard during Hurricane Milton relief [Image 2 of 2], by SSG Christopher Vann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.